 Tip: Before you begin, have sterilized jars, lids, and rings ready to go.
 You will also need an accurate candy thermometer.

 How to make dandelion jelly

-Making dandelion jelly is very much like making a fruit jelly but instead of fruit juice you will use a strong tea made with dandelion petals.
+Making dandelion jelly is very much like making fruit jelly but instead of fruit juice, you will use a strong tea made with dandelion petals.
 Once you have your tea ready, you will combine it with the green apple pectin, lemon juice, and sugar.
 Here are the steps: